A Modern Theory of Cross-Validation through the Lens of Stability: Stability of Estimators

 As seen in the ridge regression, the strong convexity of the objective function $\varphi(\cdot,x)$ plays an important role in the stability of the resulting estimator. \begin{definition} [Strong convexity] Let $\gamma$ be a positive number.
 A function $h:\mathcal F\mapsto \mathbb R$ is $\gamma$-strongly convex if $h(u+v)-h(u)\ge \langle\dot h(u),~v\rangle+\frac{\gamma}{2}\|v\|^2$, where $\|\cdot\|$ denotes the Euclidean or Hilbert space norm. \end{definition}

 \begin{assumption} [Smoothness and convexity of objective function] There exists positive constants $(\gamma, C_0, \beta)$ such that for all $x\in\X$ \begin{enumerate} \item [(a)] $\varphi(\cdot;x)$ is $\gamma$-strongly convex. \item [(b)] $\varphi(\cdot;x)$ is $C_0$-Lipschitz \item [(c)] $\dot\varphi(\cdot;x)$ is $\beta$-Lipschitz \end{enumerate} \end{assumption} Part (c) of \Cref{asm:6.1-smooth_convex} is also known as ``$\beta$-smoothness''.
 These are among the standard assumptions in the analysis of the convergence and stability of SGD.
-In deep neural networks, it is unrealistic to assume convexity of $\varphi(\cdot;x)$, but we can assume that these conditions hold in a local convergence basin.
+In deep neural networks, it is unrealistic to assume convexity of $\varphi(\cdot;x)$, but we can assume that these conditions hold within a local convergence basin.
 Parts (a) and (c) require that $\gamma\le \beta$.
-When $\gamma=\beta$, $\varphi(\cdot;x)$ is to a quadratic function.
-The gap between $\gamma/\beta$ and $1$ reflects how close $\varphi(\cdot;x)$ is a quadratic function.
-So the conditions are more stringent if we require a large value of $\gamma/\beta$.
+When $\gamma=\beta$, $\varphi(\cdot;x)$ is close to a quadratic function.
+The gap between $\gamma/\beta$ and $1$ reflects how close $\varphi(\cdot;x)$ is to quadratic; the conditions are more stringent when a large value of $\gamma/\beta$ is required.